Guantanamo collared sphaero

-The Guantanamo collared sphaero (Sphaerodactylus schwartzi), also known commonly as the Monitongas collared geckolet and Schwartz's dwarf gecko, is a species of lizard in the family Sphaerodactylidae.
+The Guantanamo collared sphaero (Sphaerodactylus schwartzi), also known commonly as the Monitongas collared geckolet, and Schwartz's dwarf gecko, is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to Cuba.

 Etymology

-The specific name, schwartzi, is in honor of American herpetologist Albert Schwartz.
+The specific name, schwartzi, honors American herpetologist Albert Schwartz.

 Habitat

 The preferred habitat of S. schwartzi is forest at altitudes of 50–100 m.

 Description

 Adults of S. schwartzi have a snout-to-vent length (SVL) of only 18–20 mm.